 - Centralized the goal, ensuring that all projects tied back to the overall goal of the business.

 Ensuring business velocity is moving the business in the right direction.
 Remember, velocity is more important than speed.
-Start your of to handle both accounts payable and receivable to remain focused and save time by reducing manual work and automating through Plooto.
+Start your Free Trial to handle both accounts payable and receivable to remain focused and save time by reducing manual work and automating through Plooto.